|Score:||86 / 100|

 Where Persecution Comes From

-In Iraq, numerous groups contribute to the persecution of Christians.
-Radical movements such as the Islamic State (IS) group target Christians and other religious minorities for kidnappings and killings.
-Islamic leaders slander Christians in mosques, leading to further persecution.
-Government officials, both national and local, have threatened Christians, “encouraging” them to leave the country.
-Political parties who hinder pluralism also contribute to the persecution of Christians in the public space.
-Moreover, Christians from Muslim backgrounds face serious pressure from their clans, families and communities, who will sometimes go so far as to try to kill them.
-At the same time, within Christianity, leaders of historic churches have sometimes thwarted official recognition of newer Christian denominations.
+In Iraq, numerous groups contribute to Christian persecution.
+Radical movements such as the Islamic State (IS) group target Iraqi Christians and other religious minorities for kidnappings and killings.
+Islamic leaders slander Iraqi Christians in mosques, leading to further persecution.
+Government officials, both national and local, have threatened Iraqi Christians, “encouraging” them to leave the country.
+Political parties who hinder pluralism also contribute to the persecution of Iraqi Christians in the public space.
+Moreover, Iraqi Christians from Muslim backgrounds face serious pressure from their clans, families, and communities, who will sometimes go so far as to try to kill them.
+At the same time, within Christianity, leaders of historic churches have sometimes thwarted official recognition of newer Iraqi Christian denominations.

-In May 2017, Middle East Monitor recorded an incidence of hate speech by one of Iraq’s most senior Shiite clerics, who publicly stated that Christians, Jews and other religious minorities must “convert to Islam, pay the religious tax (jizya) or be killed.”
+In May 2017, Middle East Monitor recorded an incidence of hate speech by one of Iraq’s most senior Shiite clerics, who publicly stated that Iraqi Christians, Jews, and other religious minorities must “convert to Islam, pay the religious tax (jizya) or be killed.”

 Pray for Iraq

 - Many encouraging messages report people coming to Christ in the southern parts of Iraq.
 Please pray for God to provide good shepherds for His people, and that He would fill these converts’ newfound hunger to know Him.